khulnasoft-lab/design.khulnasoft.com/contents/get-started/structure.md

 ## Regions

-Regions are areas of the application that are formed by combining multiple components, creating a layout section that can be reused across various pages.
-For example, issuable comments.
+Regions are areas formed by combining multiple components, creating a layout section that can be reused across various pages.
+For example, the comments and activity feed in issues or merge requests.

 ## Objects